This article describes best practices to effectively capture 360° video with Jaunt ONE camera in conjunction with Jaunt Cloud Services (JCS).

 Distance from the camera rig

 All distances in this section are given in meters from the center of Jaunt ONE.
-The minimum distance for proper stitching 1.25m.
+The minimum distance for proper stitching is 1.25m, meaning subjects should not be closer than 1.25m.

 In general, stitching quality improves the further the subject is from the camera rig, but compelling stereo tends to be at distances of between 2.5 - 15m.
 Beyond 25m there is no perceptible parallax.